 Email Marketing Pro: Email Marketing And Your Business

-Whether you have a digital marketing agency managing all your accounts or an email marketing pro working for you, both will agree important and email marketing plan is.
+Whether you have a digital marketing agency managing all your accounts or an email marketing pro working for you, both will agree on how essential an email marketing plan is.

 Email Isn’t Dead

-A Millenial Email marketing Pro might say it isn’t the “new thing” like SnapChat.
+A Millenial Email Marketing Pro might say email isn’t the “new thing” like SnapChat.
 Even Facebook is “old school” now.
-But a lot has changed since we all started signing up for email accounts 20+ years ago.
-Marketing with email has evolved into a specific system that gets your message across to the right reader and the right inbox with some work before you even draft your message.
+But a lot has changed since we started signing up for email accounts 20+ years ago.
+Marketing with email has evolved.
+It is a specific system that gets your message across to the right reader and the right inbox.
+Usually, it happens before you even draft your message.

-Email is still a major component of marketing and creating a successful business.
-Life has changed significantly for most people, including the way they live, work and shop.
-Email marketing has to change along with it.
+Email is still a significant component of marketing and creating a successful business.
+Life has changed significantly for most people.
+Therefore, email marketing has to change along with it.

-Technology makes those leads even more expensive and your ad even less effective.
+Technology makes those leads even more expensive, and your ads even less effective.
 Sending your emails to people who aren’t interested interrupts their day, and doesn’t create a good user experience.

 The Inbound Alternative

-Instead of essentially standing on a street corner and shouting out your message to all the passersby, invite these prospects and leads to interact with you.
-Inbound marketing is all about empowering your visitors, leads and customers with pertinent, useful and helpful content that offers and provides them with value, even for free.
+Instead, invite prospects and leads to interact with you.
+Inbound marketing is all about empowering your visitors, leads, and customers.
+You want them to receive pertinent, useful, and helpful content that provides them with value, even for free.

 Remember that marketing emails that someone didn’t ask for or opt-in for are considered spam (and in some countries, can get you into legal trouble.)
 There is a human receiving your email, so make it count with useful, valuable content that’s worth their time.
-Email has a big role in marketing if it’s done in a human-centric manner.
+Email has an influential role in marketing if you do it in a human-centric manner.